Home

 Your script to the client might be: I’d be really disappointed if the hard work I’ve done on this proposal is shared with others (and if they tell you that they still plan to do so: I hope you reconsider).

-Why don’t you want the client to share your proposal: because it is likely you may meet those competitors again in the bidding process – you do not want the hard work you put into proposal writing to be copied or imitated by your competitors.
+Why don't you want the client to share your proposal?
+Because it is likely you may meet those competitors again in the bidding process; you do not want the hard work you put into writing a proposal to be copied or imitated by your competitors.

 Use your selling window